What we know about the victims of the most destructive fire in LA history

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Wildfires have ravaged more than 27,000 acres in Southern California, killing five people and leaving countless others injured.
+Wildfires have ravaged more than 27,000 acres in Southern California, killing seven people and leaving countless others injured.

 It’s been three days since the fires erupted and none of them have been contained.